ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/controlpanels/migration_cpaneltocpanel.md

 # Performing a cPanel to cPanel Migration

+A guide on performing a cPanel to cPanel Migration

 ```eval_rst
 .. note::
    cPanel requires the ability to connect to your other cPanel server via your defined SSH port and port 2087